wingmingchan/velocity/README.md

 # velocity
-A reusable library in Velocity for Cascade.
+A reusable library in Velocity for Cascade with examples.